-- Type 1: For this type of companies, an NDA is a standard thing that only needs to be signed so that you can proceed.
-They know it's almost impossible, not to mention very expensive, to enforce an NDA, so they just sign without any fuss to get started right away.
+- Type 1: For this type of company, an NDA is a standard thing that only needs to be signed so that you can proceed.
+They know it's almost impossible, not to mention very expensive, to enforce an NDA.
+So they just sign without a fuss to get started right away.

 The problem with NDAs

 When a supplier signs an NDA, they need to take various precautions to ensure that they are complying with what they signed—and the thing is, it costs money to 100% comply with an NDA.
 For starters, they have to make sure that: